Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 ![](../../../assets/images/vms/6-vm.png?classes=border,shadow)

 ## Virtual Machine details page
-To open the *Virtual Machine details page* click on the **Name** of the corresponding Virtual Machine:
+To open the *Virtual Machine details page*, click on the **Name** of the corresponding Virtual Machine:
 ![](../../../assets/images/vms/10-vm.png?classes=border,shadow)

 This action will redirect you to the *Virtual Machine details page*, where you can find: